Taitava/obsidian-shellcommands-documentation/Hidden settings.md

 - `settings_version`: This is not really a setting, as **it should not be changed** manually!
 This value tells the *Shell commands* plugin what format was used to save the settings.
 Again, do not change this value yourself! 🙂

 # History
-<small>This page was last modified on <strong>2023-01-06</strong> and created on 2022-02-22. <a href="https://github.com/Taitava/obsidian-shellcommands-documentation/commits/main/./Hidden%20settings.md">See page edit history</a>.</small>
 - [0.18.0 - 2023-01-06](https://github.com/Taitava/obsidian-shellcommands/blob/main/CHANGELOG.md#0180---2023-01-06): `{{newline}}` was created. ([#295](https://github.com/Taitava/obsidian-shellcommands/issues/295)).
 - [0.13.0 - 2022-06-28](https://github.com/Taitava/obsidian-shellcommands/blob/main/CHANGELOG.md#0130---2022-06-28):
 	- `max_visible_lines_in_shell_command_fields` was created. ([#203](https://github.com/Taitava/obsidian-shellcommands/issues/203)).